 The Market Transformation Working Group (MTWG) was initiated to develop a proposed market transformation (MT) framework for submission to the California Public Utilities Commission (CPUC) in Rulemaking 13-11-005.
 In that proceeding, an April 26, 2018, Scoping Memorandum identified MT approaches as a priority.
 To facilitate examination of the policies and framework surrounding MT, Commission Staff issued a Staff Proposal on August 28, 2018.
 CPUC-hosted workshops on the Staff Proposal were held on September 19, 2018, and November 6, 2018.
 Comments were solicited in between these two workshops.
 Following the conclusion of the second workshop, a short-term MTWG hosted by the California Energy Efficiency Coordinating Committee (CAEECC) was formed with support of the CPUC.
 The MTWG was tasked with developing a joint MT proposal for the CPUC’s consideration.

-The MTWG’s 19 Member organizations shown in Table 1 are drawn largely but not exclusively from the CAEECC’s Membership.
+The MTWG’s 18 Member organizations shown in Table 1 are drawn largely but not exclusively from the CAEECC’s Membership.
 Several additional Ex Officio/Resource Members also participated.
 CAEECC Facilitators Dr. Jonathan Raab, Ellen Zuckerman, and Meredith Cowart facilitated the MTWG meetings.
 A complete list of the Member organizations and their representatives is provided in Appendix A. The MTWG met three times: (1) from December 6-7, 2018; (2) on January 14, 2019; and (3) on February 27, 2019.
-Between meetings, Sub-working Groups met to discuss issues and develop recommendations for broader MTWG consideration.
+Between meetings, sub-working Groups met to discuss issues and develop recommendations for broader MTWG consideration.

 All of the recommendations within this Report are made by consensus of the MTWG Members (where consensus is defined as unanimity among the Member organizations), except for a few instances noted in this document.
 Consistent with the MTWG’s ground rules (see Appendix B), any non-consensus item provides two or more options and lists the MTWG Members that support each option as well as any members who abstained.